mrfresh382/app_wsgi/README.md

   GRANT USAGE ON SCHEMA public TO ubuntu;
   ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO ubuntu;
   ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO ubuntu;
-  ALTER ROLE ubuntu  WITH   nosuperuser nocreatedb nocreaterole nobybassrls;
+  ALTER ROLE ubuntu  WITH   nosuperuser nocreatedb nocreaterole nobypassrls;
+  ALTER ROLE postrgesql  WITH   nosuperuser nocreatedb nocreaterole nobypassrls noreplication;
   REVOKE ALL PRIVILEGES ON ALL TABLES IN SCHEMA public FROM postgres;
   REVOKE ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public FROM postgres;
   \q